ZedTT/ReStyle/README.md

 $ npm run startall
 ```

-The `startall` script is written in `package.json` file to make the whole process convenient.
+The `startall` script is written in `package.json` file for convenience.